Doratifera vulnerans: Larva

 The caterpillars of D. vulnerans are only about 2 cm long.
 They are distinctively banded with different colours, considered as an evolutionary means of displaying its dangerousness (a phenomenon called aposematism).
 They are broad, thick and short.
 There are four reddish and spiny projections on the anterior and posterior ends.
 The anterior end can be distinguished by its stouter appearance and the presence of a pair of tiny and reddish spine (antennae) compared to the posterior end that bears two slender but elongated whitish tails.
 The eight projections can pop up about a hundred of yellow needle-like stinging hairs or spines.

 It was John Lewin who discovered that the sting of these hairs are painful due to the presence of toxins.
-He described this feature are a defence mechanism against predators.
-The caterpillars do not expose these spines unless they are stimulated or agiated by other animals.
+He described this feature is a defence mechanism against predators.
+The caterpillars do not expose these spines unless they are stimulated or agitated by other animals.
 When the spines are in contact, the tips are easily broken thereby releasing the toxins, which can induce severely inflamed swellings.
 The general colour is grey studded with many dark spots and streaks.
 On each side of the body there is a clear yellow band lined with green band, giving a saddle-like appearance.